singerlabgt/Inhibitory_Gating_Project/README.md

 ## License
-This code is covered under the Apache 2.0 License.
+This code is covered under the MIT License.
 The dataset is covered under the CC BY 4.0 License.

 ## GitHub link to Demo_Code and Demo_Figures
 https://github.com/singerlabgt/Inhibitory_Gating_Project.git